CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When Do Babies Lose Their Hair?

-According to Phillips-Walker, most newborns lose their baby hair during the first six months of life.
+According to Phillips-Walker, most newborn hair loss occurs during the first six months of life.
 (In fact, though you can’t see it, Benjamin says that baby hair loss actually begins in the womb during the final trimester of pregnancy.)
-Newborn hair loss may be noticeable around 2 months and peaks when baby is 3 to 4 months—which is also around the same time Mom may begin to experience postpartum hair loss.
+Newborn hair loss may be noticeable around 2 months and usually peaks when baby is 3 to 4 months—which is also around the same time Mom may begin to experience postpartum hair loss.

 When Does Baby’s Hair Grow Back?

 The hair regrowth cycle for follicles can take up to 12 weeks for healthy babies, Benjamin says, but there’s a range of normal.
-You may not notice a difference in baby’s overall hair growth until they’re between 6 and 18 months—though for some children it could take up to two years, says Scott.
+You may not notice a difference overall in baby’s hair growth until they’re between 6 and 18 months—though for some children it could take up to two years, says Scott.
 But if baby starts to lose their hair again after it has grown back in or after the age of 6 months, let your pediatrician know.
 “There can be a number of causes for this, many of which are treatable,” says Scott.
-Sometimes nutritional deficiencies can be at play.
-What’s more, scalp care techniques or baby shampoos that are overly aggressive may play a part, Benjamin adds.
+Sometimes nutritional deficiencies can play a role in infant baldness.
+What’s more, scalp care techniques or baby shampoos that are overly aggressive may also play a part in infant hair thinning, Benjamin adds.

 Will Baby’s Hair Color Change?